odea-project/qAlgorithms/report/report.md

-OpenMS uses binary format for raw data, similar approach (save intermediates of workflow in binary to improve processing speeds) more subsetting implement into proper pipeline by returning closed bins with DQSB - datapoint basis or as EIC objects?
-Implement a way to handle MS^2 / MS^n
-automatic tests to verify program after user modifies it Implement error handling, especially for cases where nonsense data can be detected - ideally implemented with qCentroids for data.
-Error handling for new subsetting: control that bins are valid before DQS calculation (sorted by scans)
+OpenMS uses binary format for raw data, similar approach (save intermediates of workflow in binary to improve processing speeds) more subsetting implement into proper pipeline by returning closed bins // almost implemented Implement a way to handle MS^2 / MS^n automatic tests to verify program after user modifies it Implement error handling, especially for cases where nonsense data can be detected - ideally implemented
-How certain is scan number as a good parameter?
-Add compile-time toggle for creating list of non-binned objects using macros Cache optimisation include an example for creating a new subsetting method
+	with qCentroids for data.
+Error handling for new subsetting: control that bins are valid before DQS calculation (sorted by scans) - best included in readcsv() Add compile-time toggle for creating list of non-binned objects using macros Cache optimisation include an example for creating a new subsetting method

+## Software and Data
+R + package versions
+Julia + package versions
+C++ and compiler version
+Describe Warburg dataset?